Skip to main content

-Ballantine’s 17 Year Old has both a richness and complex spicy notes, so naturally works fantastically well in a Sazerac-style serve.
+Ballantine’s 17 year old has both a richness and complex spicy notes, so naturally works fantastically well in a Sazerac-style smoky scotch on the rocks (with a twist) serve.

 - Ice Garnish: Lemon Twist

 - Food Pairing: Smoked salmon with lemon cream cheese and dill

 How to make a Sazerac Twist